jakobmattsson/bucketful/README.md

 If no option is given, us-east-1 will be used.

-Amazons own list of valid region names can be found in [Amazon's own documentation](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
+Amazons up-to-date list of valid region names can be found in [Amazon's own documentation](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 #### index & error